vbaliga165/PickMyChamp/README.md

        The input username (Imaqtpie) and the input enemy champion (Akali) are simply appended to a generic url displaying data and statistics.
 In the case that either inputs exceed one word, a symbol such as *'+'* is concatenated between each additional word.
 This is all accomplished through the ```get_true_url()``` function.
    2. Gathering user-specific data
-      - After opening the connection to our sources and parsing the HTML to an applicable format for operating upon, we must scrape the HTML for the variables to use in our calculations.
+      - After opening the connection to our sources and parsing the HTML to an applicable format for operating upon, I had to scrape the HTML for the variables to use in my calculations.
    ![Data Sample](DataSample.png)
-   When deciding a player's rating on a champion in comparison to the rest of their champion pool, we had to take a few factors into consideration: **Kill/Death/Assist Ratio, Games Played, Win Ratio.** Once this data was identified, we had to _search for and extract it_ within the HTML.
+   When deciding a player's rating on a champion in comparison to the rest of their champion pool, I had to take a few factors into consideration: **Kill/Death/Assist Ratio, Games Played, Win Ratio.** Once this data was identified, I had to _search for and extract it_ within the HTML.
 Here is a portion of an HTML sample for a champion we worked with:

      <td class="RatioGraph Cell" data-value="65.957446808511">
        <div class="WinRatioGraph">